zhuorantan/teslausb/doc/OneStepSetup.md

     # export BRANCH=main-dev
     # By default will use the main repo, but if you've been asked to test the image,
     # these variables should be uncommunted and updated to point to the right repo/branch

+    # uncomment to enable a samba server that exports the recordings
+    #export SAMBA_ENABLED=true
+    # uncomment to enable guest access to the samba server
+    #export SAMBA_GUEST=true

+    # uncomment to enable teslausb to act as a wifi access point with the given
+    # SSID, so you can access it while on the road.
+    #export AP_SSID='TESLAUSB WIFI'
+    # Change this!
+The setup script will not accept the default 'password'
+    # Also note that the wifi password must be at least 8 characters.
+    #export AP_PASS='password'
+    # IP address is optional.
+The AP will give its clients IP addresses in the
+    # x.x.x.100-150 range so make sure you don't put the AP's IP address in
+    # that range.
+    #export AP_IP='192.168.66.1'

     # Set to either an actual timezone, or "auto" to attempt automatic timezone detection.
     # If unset, defaults to the default Raspbian timezone, Europe/London (BST).